 If you are not happy with your internet speed then there is a simple solution, go to the moon.
 By the way, this internet speed of 19.44 Mbps is enough for any common user.
 You can do many things at half its internet speed.

-In early 1999, Brin and Page decided that they should sell Excite to Google.
+Early in 1999, Larry Page and Sergey brin decided to sell Google to Excite.
 With this intention, he went to Excite CEO George Bell and offered to sell it for $ 1 million.
-But George Bell turned down the offer.
+But George Bell rejected that offer.

 34. Amazon.com was Previously known as Cadabra.com